stepleton/cameo/aphid/README.md

 - Copy the device tree overlay file `PB-CAMEO-APHID.dtbo` to the `/lib/firmware` directory.
-- Create the directory `/usr/local/lib/cameo-aphid` (if not already present) and copy the disk image file `profile.image` and the Python program `profile.py` inside.
+- Create the directory `/usr/local/lib/cameo-aphid` (if not already present) and copy the drive image file `profile.image` and the Python program `profile.py` inside.
 - Copy the `cameo-aphid.service` service script to `/lib/systemd/system`.